jakepoz/advproghw1/README.md

 Step 1.
 Open the Problem3.tscn file, and go to the "2D" mode in the editor.

 Step 2.
 Drag and drop the "icon.png" file from the FileSystem tab in the editor onto the center of the viewport.
-It should look something like the following:
+(The blue line in the editor shows the size of the game window) It should look something like the following:

 ![image](https://user-images.githubusercontent.com/392417/221952076-77a6f014-fa6c-4c81-a109-87a6c0dec9f5.png)